logic-seminar-verona/website/posts/main/2020-05-25-short-course.md

 2.2 Applications for Both Parts

-This course is part of the project [A new dawn of Intuitionism: mathematical and philosophical advances](http://www.di.univr.it/?ent=progetto&id=5248) founded by the [John Templeton Foundation](https://www.templeton.org/).
+This course is part of the project [A new dawn of Intuitionism: mathematical and philosophical advances](http://www.di.univr.it/?ent=progetto&id=5248) funded by the [John Templeton Foundation](https://www.templeton.org/).